kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 #### First iteration

 As part of the **first iteration**, each daemon gets a service account to talk to the Kubernetes API of the control-plane cluster.
-This service account defines the appropriated set of RBAC rules to watch, list and write the status of the federated resources for a kubefed cluster.
+This service account defines the appropriated set of RBAC rules to `watch`, `list` and `write` the status of the federated resources for a kubefed cluster.
 The creation of this account and the respective RBAC rules takes place whenever a kubefed cluster successfully joins the federation.
 A controller would keep up-to-date each account with the respective RBAC rules to match the available federated types at any time for each kubefed cluster.